Qian-kj/Foundation-of-Machine-Learning/notes_chapter7.md

 #### Conv(H)
 Consider a hypothesis set $H = \{h_1, h_2\}$, where $h_1$ and $h_2$ are two different functions.
 The convex hull $\text{conv}(H)$ includes all functions that can be written as $\mu_1 h_1 + \mu_2 h_2$ where $\mu_1 \geq 0$, $\mu_2 \geq 0$, and $\mu_1 + \mu_2 \leq 1$, This means any function that

- is a weighted combination of $h_1$and $h_2$ with non-negative weights summing to at most 1 is in the convex hull.
+ is a weighted combination of $h_1$ and $h_2$ with non-negative weights summing to at most 1 is in the convex hull.

 ### Lemma 7.4
-If the original hypothesis set $H$ has a certain capacity to fit random noise (as measured by its empirical Rademacher complexity), then forming convex combinations of functions from $H $does not increase this capacity.
+If the original hypothesis set $H$ has a certain capacity to fit random noise (as measured by its empirical Rademacher complexity), then forming convex combinations of functions from $H$ does not increase this capacity.

 ## Margin-Based Generalization Bounds